George Boardman: Trump can’t handle the truth when it comes to citizenship question

 “Go back” is a crude nativist trope immigrants have heard in America for more than two centuries.
 As we saw at a rally last week in North Carolina, his base loved it, chanting “send her back” when Trump criticized Rep. Ilhan Omar.

 Last year, he described some African countries sending immigrants to the U.S. as “s–t hole” countries and asserted in 2017 that “both sides” were to blame for a confrontation involving white nationalists in Charlottesville, Virginia.
-As a candidate, he described people — mainly Hispanics — crossing the border illegally as “rapists and murders.”
+As a candidate, he described people — mainly Hispanics — crossing the border illegally as “rapists and murderers.”

 Trump also asserted a federal judge’s Hispanic heritage amounted to a conflict of interest in overseeing a fraud case against Trump University, and for several years backed the birther claims against Barack Obama.